-In the United States, there were 38,100 jobs for Dental Laboratory Technician in 2016.
+In 2016, there was an estimated number of 38,100 jobs in the United States for Dental Laboratory Technician.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Dental Laboratory Technician by 2026.
-The BLS estimates 5,000 yearly job openings in this field.
+There will be an estimated 5,000 positions for Dental Laboratory Technician per year.

 The states with the most job growth for Dental Laboratory Technician are Utah, Michigan, and Arizona.
 Watch out if you plan on working in Kansas, Missouri, or Maine.
 These states have the worst job growth for this type of profession.

 Average Dental Laboratory Technicians Salary

 The average yearly salary of a Dental Laboratory Technician ranges between $25,320 and $64,180.